 The right CRM system can power up your business like nothing else.
-When implemented properly, a CRM will store and manage your customer and prospect data, tracking your interactions and helping you win more customers by boosting your sales team’s ability to close deals, improve your support team’s customer service, and automate your marketing.
+When implemented properly, a CRM will store and manage your customer and prospect data, tracking your interactions and helping you win more customers by boosting your sales team’s ability to close deals, improving your support team’s customer service, and automating your marketing.
 Therefore saving your time, resources, and money.

 But does your business need one?
 CRM systems generally can come with a hefty price tag - is a CRM system worth the investment?
 Here are our top pointers to identify if your business could benefit from CRM software.

 The first sign that you need a CRM may well be when you are handling more prospects than you can remember.
 If you are forgetting to follow up and losing your leads to your competitors then it’s time to take action.

 Using a CRM, when you add a new lead to your sales cycle, you will start to build a timeline of your interactions with them, creating a full history of your relationship.
 At the same time, a CRM system lets you make notes, and set follow tasks and reminders for each prospect so nothing gets forgotten.

 2. Your Prospects Have Multiple Points of Contact